 What does it take to make it all work?

-As was mentioned earlier, a typical digitals signage solution is made up of 3 main components:
+As was mentioned earlier, a typical digitals signage software solution is made up of 3 main components:

 Of course, there are many other software components that are included in a typical digital signage solution.
 These are background services that are always running to ensure optimal and reliable operation.

 Most banks and financial institutions purchase and host their CMS server in-house.
 This is also referred to as an “on premise” solution.
 The bank’s own IT support personnel manages and maintains the digital signage solution on its own rather than hosting the software on an independent third party hosting provider (also referred to as a “cloud” solution).

 Banks tend to prefer web-based software dashboards over locally installed software as these products tend to be easier to deploy and maintain.
 There are no local software versioning issues to deal with since everyone accesses the same information from a central server.

 The banking sector also prefers professional, native media player software since this type of product outperforms other solutions.
 Native software has less stability issues and the content is rendered in a much higher quality than products based on interpreted software languages.